msg-CareerPaths/angular-training/chapters/1100-authentication.md

     - `http://localhost:3000/api/auth/profile` needs a JWT token in the request headers for it to work.
     - The other API paths are not secured.
 - Check `src/assets/users.json` for more information regarding already available users.

+### Rules

+- Make the interceptor and guard functional as per the new styleguide.

 ## Online Shop: